epinio/epinio/docs/user/explanations/configuration.md

   - Epinio API password
   - Epinio API certificate

-The organization can be changed by running `epoinio target` with the name of the desired org as its single argument.
+The organization can be changed by running `epinio target` with the name of the desired org as its single argument.

 User name and password are used by the client to authenticate itself when talking to Epinio's API server.
 The `epinio install` command saves the initial information to the configuration.

-The certificate information is set only when installing epinio with `--tls-issuer=selfsigned-issuer`.
-The installation uses a the wildcard domain `omg.howdoi.website` and the self-signed issuer by default.
+The installation uses a the wildcard domain `omg.howdoi.website` and the `epinio-ca` issuer by default.

 `epinio install` saves the associated CA certificate to the configuration so that future invocations of the